All About Cat Herbs

 Multi-Herb Blends

-Don't know what to pick?
-Don't really care which herb is your cat's favorite?
-Try one of our Multi-Herb Blends.
+Do you have a multi-cat household?
+Or maybe you aren't sure which herb to pick first?
+You may want to try one of our multi-herb blends.
 We offer a crowd-pleasing "Complete Cat Herb Blend" that contains all of our herbs, and also a "Catnip-Alternatives Blend" that contains everything except for Catnip.
+We also sell sample packs with a variety of our herbs.

 What might cause my cat to not like these herbs?

-Remember, every cat has their own preference when it comes to Cat Herbs, just like humans have preferences when it comes to smells.
-Some people have a bad association with a certain smell and can't stand it, other people can't taste certain herbs because they lack the enzyme to do it.
-If you want to see if your cat reacts to any of our herbs, we highly recommend our sample packs, which will let you learn their favorite!
+Remember, every cat has their own preferences when it comes to cat herbs, just like humans have individual preferences when it comes to smells.
+If you want to figure out which herbs your cat prefers, we highly recommend our sample packs, which will let you learn their favorites!